weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 - **Pipeline**: a continuous delivery Pipeline declares a series of environments through which a given application is expected to be deployed.
 - **Promotion**: action of moving an application from a lower environment to a higher environment within a pipeline.
   For example promote staging to production would attempt to deploy an application existing in staging environment to production environment.
+- **Promotion Strategy**: a concrete promotion. for example, **create a pull request** could be a promotion strategy or promote by calling an external system.
+- **Promotion Target**: the entity receiving the action of the promotion.
+For example, in the context of an strategy `create pull request` a promotion target will be the configuration git repo.
+In the example of calling external promotion, for example a jenkins server could be the promotion target.
 - **Environment**: An environment consists of one or more deployment targets.
 An example environment could be “Staging”.
 - **Deployment target**: A deployment target is a Cluster and Namespace combination.
 For example, the above “Staging” environment, could contain {[QA-1, test], [QA-2, test]}.
 - **Application**: A Helm Release.